AlgebraicJulia/Decapodes.jl/docs/src/ice_dynamics.md

 to_graphviz(halfar_eq2)
 ```

 And here, a formulation of Glen's law from J.W.
-Glen's 1958 "The flow law of ice". <!-- TODO: Add a link for this too -->
+Glen's 1958 ["The flow law of ice"](http://go.owu.edu/~chjackso/Climate/papers/Glen_1958_The%20flow%20law%20of%20ice.pdf).

 ``` @example DEC
 glens_law = @decapode begin